 - When a deviation is discovered, enter it into OnCore.
-If the subject was harmed or was at immediate risk of harm, call the study Regulatory Coordinator and inform them of the deviation immediately. - Only fill out the "Date Discovered," "Reported By," "Deviation Date," "Category," and "Description of Deviation" fields. - Print out the deviation report and attach a deviation sticker (see Figure 1 below).
-They are hanging on the door in clinic.
-If none are printed, the template can be found the K drive (K:\Clinical Team\Common Sheets\Avery8164ShippingLabels - Deviation Sign Off 2019-06-12). - Have the PI assess the four categories, sign/date.
-Note: if PI not available to sign off in a timely fashion, please have them assess categories via email and print/file the email with the deviation report. - Free text additional responses in Oncore to all of the categories in the "description of deviation" box and submit.
+If the subject was harmed or was at immediate risk of harm, call the study Regulatory Coordinator and inform them of the deviation immediately. - Only fill out the "Date Discovered," "Reported By," "Deviation Date," "Category," and "Description of Deviation" fields. - Complete a Protocol Deviation Email and send it to the PI. - The PI will send the email back to the CRC specifying whether or not they believe the PD is reportable based upon the CRC's assessment. - Free text additional responses in Oncore to all of the categories in the "description of deviation" box and submit.
 Example: Patient consumed caffeine on PK day.
 Per PI deviation does not cause harm to subjects or others, does not place subjects at increased risk, and is not likely to recur or represent an unanticipated problem.
-This does affect scientific integrity of research, as it affects the primary study endpoint - If PI answers "no" to all four categories, you do not need to enter anything more into OnCore.
-File the signed deviation report in the subject chart.
+This does affect scientific integrity of research, as it affects the primary study endpoint - If PI answers the PD is not reportable, you do not need to enter anything more into OnCore.
+File the Protocol Deviation Email in the subject chart.